gmhafiz/go8/README.md

     git clone https://github.com/gmhafiz/go8
     cd go8

-# Setup
+# Quickstart

-A. Have both a postgres database and a redis instance ready.
+A. Have both a postgres database and a redis(optional) instance ready.

 If not, you can run the following command if you have `docker-compose` installed:

     docker-compose up -d postgres redis

-B. This project uses [Task](https://github.com/go-task/task) to handle various tasks such as migration, generate swagger docs, build and run the app.
+B. This project uses [Task](https://github.com/go-task/task) to handle various tasks such as migration, generation of swagger docs, build and run the app.
 It is essentially a [sh interpreter ](https://github.com/mvdan/sh).
 Only requirement is to download the binary and append to your `PATH` variable.
   - Install task runner binary bash script: